sias-uva/mo-tndp/README.md

 The type of reward can be set with the `od_type` argument: 'pct' (returns the percentage of satisfied OD pairs for each group) or 'abs' (returns the absolute number of satisfied OD pairs for each group).

 ## Starting State
 The starting state is the initial location of the agent in the grid.
-The starting location can be set with the `starting_loc` argument.
+The initial location can be set with the `starting_loc` argument.
 If not set, the starting location is chosen randomly.

 ## Episode Termination
 An episode terminates when the agent has placed all stations under the budget or when there are no more actions to take.